hakanonal/mastermind/docs/journal.md

         - Ok I am back to digital ocean.
 I could easly deploy my docker on a ddroplet.
 And now looking wys to install SLL.
         - It looks like I need to modify my python script to do that. [here](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https)
             - waitress does not seem to use properlly ssl. [here](https://stackoverflow.com/questions/19462959/i-can-not-connect-to-https-waitress-wsgi-server)
+            - well At least I have activated self signed certificate.
+However the browser still gives error and won't access the API.
             -